wzhudev/reverse-linear-sync-engine/README.md

 > - `zu.supportedPacket`: `DependentsLoader.supportedPacket`
 > - `uce.modelUpserted`: `TransactionQueue.modelUpserted`

-After a client sends a GraphQL mutating query to the server, the server will execute that query and generate a group of delta packets, and then broadcast them to all connected clients (including the one who sends the transaction).

-Each delta packet contain changes (described by the class `SyncAction`) happened on the server.
-For example, if the assignee of an `Issue` is changed, a client will receive delta packets like this:
+After a client sends a GraphQL mutation to the server, the server executes the query and generates a set of delta packets, which are then broadcast to all connected clients, **including the client that initiated the mutation**.
+Each delta packet contains the changes, or **sync actions**, that occurred on the server.
+For example, if the assignee of an `Issue` is changed, the client will receive delta packets like the following:

 ```jsx
 [